Learn us understand what are header files, why do we use them and how to create your own header file in C programming.

 result = division(x, y);

-- If you have created the header file in a location other than the include folder in C drive then you must use the above version #include”divi.h”.
-If you use #include<stdio.h>, your program won’t work and it will produce an error.
+If you have created your header file in a location other than the include folder in C Drive, then you must use the above version #include”divi.h”.
+If you use #include<stdio.h>, your program won’t work and it will give an error.